megalus/stela/.junie/guidelines.md

 Project runs on a virtualenv inside WSL.
-Python interpreter can be found using command `poetry env info`.
+Python interpreter can be found in `VIRTUAL_ENV`.

 Test runner is `pytest`.
 To run can use command `make tests` to run all or `make test <path>::<test>`